glensk/Pong/README.md

 # Pong
 Pong in python for singleplayer or muyltiplayer.
-Uses keys
+- Upon start, type singleplayer or multiplayer.
-    - "w" and "s" for left player
+- Uses keys "w" and "s" for left player.
-    - "up-arrow" and "down-arrow" for right player
+- Use keys "up-arrow" and "down-arrow" for right player.

 ## Install